History of IBM: 1993–2018: IBM's near disaster and rebirth

 The company also revamped its philanthropic practices to bring focus on improving K-12 education.
 It ended its 40-year technology partnership with the International Olympic Committee after a successful engagement at the 2000 Olympic Games in Sydney, Australia.
 On the human resources front, IBM adopted and integrated diversity principles and practices ahead of the industry.
 It added sexual orientation to its non-discrimination practices in 1984, in 1995 created executive diversity task forces, and in 1996 offered domestic partner benefits to its employees.
 The company is listed as among the best places for employees, employees of color, and women to work.
 And in 1996, the Women in Technology International Hall of Fame inducted three IBM employees as part of its inaugural class of 10 women: Ruth Leach Amonette, the first woman to hold an executive position at IBM; Barbara Grant, PhD, first woman to be named an IBM site general manager; and Linda Sanford, the highest-placed technical woman in IBM.
 Fran Allen – a software pioneer for her innovative work in compilers over the decades – was inducted in 1997.

+In 1998, IBM merged the enterprise-oriented Personal Systems Group of the IBM PC Co. into IBM's own Global Services personal computer consulting and customer service division.
+The resulting merged business units then became known simply as IBM Personal Systems Group.
+A year later, IBM stopped selling their computers at retail outlets after their market share in this sector had fallen considerably behind competitors Compaq and Dell.
+Immediately afterwards, the IBM PC Co. was dissolved and merged into IBM Personal Systems Group.

 Gerstner retired at the end of 2002, and was replaced by long-time IBMer Samuel J. Palmisano.

+In 2005, the company sold all of its personal computer business to Chinese technology company Lenovo and, in 2009, it acquired software company SPSS Inc. Later in 2009, IBM's Blue Gene supercomputing program was awarded the National Medal of Technology and Innovation by U.S. President Barack Obama.
+In 2011, IBM gained worldwide attention for its artificial intelligence program Watson, which was exhibited on Jeopardy! where it won against game-show champions Ken Jennings and Brad Rutter.
+The company also celebrated its 100th anniversary in the same year on June 16.
+In 2012, IBM announced it had agreed to buy Kenexa and Texas Memory Systems, and a year later it also acquired SoftLayer Technologies, a web hosting service, in a deal worth around $2 billion.
+Also that year, the company designed a video surveillance system for Davao City.

+In 2014, IBM announced it would sell its x86 server division to Lenovo for $2.1 billion. while continuing to offer Power ISA-based servers.